wohaco/despace/venus.md

 Future/proposed missions:

    1. [Cubesat UV Experiment](cubesat_uv_experiment.md) (…).
 The spacecraft must characterize an unknown UV absorber(s) to understand the planet's thermal balance.
 The UV absorber in the upper clouds absorbs almost half of the solar energy received by the planet.
 Because of its amazing absorbing power, knowing its nature is very important to understand the overall radiative & thermal balance of the planet & the atmospheric dynamics.
    1. [EnVision](envision.md) (…).
-The mission would repeatedly observe specific targets (~20 % of the surface) with the widest possible range of measurements to fully characterise these areas.
+The mission would repeatedly observe specific targets (~20 % of the surface) with the widest possible range of measurements to fully characterize these areas.
 One of the main scientific goals is thermal emission research.
    1. [Venus Flagship Mission](venus_flagship_mission.md) (…).
 The Venus greenhouse is poorly understood because it is coupled to the still mysterious atmospheric dynamics & cloud physics.
 To better understand the atmosphere, experiments that simultaneously probe dynamics, chemical cycles, energy balance, & isotopic abundances must be performed, mostly in situ.
 While the balloons circumnavigate the planet up to 7 times, they would continually measure the solar & thermal radiation within the clouds.
    1. [Venus Observing System](venus_observing_system.md) (…).
 One of the goals of the Venus Observing System is to determine the detailed energy balance of Venus' atmosphere over one solar cycle.
 This goal can be achieved through continuous monitoring of reflected solar radiation by multispectral imaging & spectrometers & ontinuous day & night monitoring of the emitted thermal infrared radiation.
 Monitoring the emitted thermal radiation from Venus as measured by continuous imaging at 8 - 12 µm from L1 & L2 orbiters will cover all local times & enable continuous assessment of the radiative balance of Venus over a solar cycle.
 The near‑polar orbiter will provide additional high latitude coverage.
 The atmosphere of Venus can experience rapid decadal variations.
 Unknown UV absorbers are present in the layers of Venus clouds.
 Recent observations from other spacecraft suggest that the albedo may change with the solar cycle.
 Also, it can be assumed that a change in the abundance of UV absorber can lead to a change in the planet's albedo.
 The energy balance of the planet is highly dependent on unknown UV absorbers, since most of the solar absorption occurs in these cloud layers.